charl-kruger/v0-mcp/README.md

 A Cloudflare Workers-based Model Context Protocol (MCP) server that provides tools to interact with the V0 Platform API.
 This allows AI assistants to create and manage AI-powered chat conversations, projects, and more through the V0 platform.

+## Architecture & Flow

+- The worker is deployed as a Cloudflare Worker.
+- All requests are handled at `/mcp` (for JSON-RPC MCP requests) and `/sse` (for Server-Sent Events).
+- The V0 API key is always sourced from the environment variable `V0_API_KEY` (set in your Cloudflare environment or `wrangler.jsonc`).
+- The worker sets up the MCP agent (`MyMCP`) with the API key and exposes a set of tools for interacting with the V0 Platform.
+- No authentication is performed via request headers; all authentication is via the environment variable.

 ## Features

 - **Chat Management**: Create, retrieve, and manage AI chat conversations